rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

 variation is applied to both the top and bottom of the letter.
 These are labelled ‘normal’ letters in contrast to the ‘composite’ letters where the top and bottom come from different versions of the normal letters.
-Highlighted in gray are letters that were used to create the pairs described in figures 3a–d below.</figcaption>
+Highlighted in grey are letters that were used to create the pairs described in figures 3a–d below.</figcaption>

 To test for holistic processing, a comparison is made between two
 conditions: